deadlyraptor/Rename-Photos/README.txt

 This script was written for use at the Coral Gables Art Cinema in South Florida.
 As such, the initial program directories are hard-coded into the script in order to save the user time.

-Test Photo Original File Names cary-grant-392931_640.jpg humphrey-bogart-619157_640.jpg james-stewart-392932_640.jpg
+Test Photo Original File Names:

+cary-grant-392931_640.jpg
+humphrey-bogart-619157_640.jpg
+james-stewart-392932_640.jpg